kyleclo/practice/sorting/quick/notes.md

 // swap pivot x[indexStart] with x[indexMiddle]     ==>     ERROR BECAUSE indexMiddle = 3 IS OUT OF BOUNDS
 ```

-* Error roccurs when every candidate requires a swap, thereby allowing indexMiddle to increment enough to fall out of bounds
+* Error occurs when every candidate requires a swap, thereby allowing indexMiddle to increment enough to fall out of bounds

 #### Conclusion